q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * Starts by initializing camera.
 * Initialize `num_frames` to `0`, and `take_average` to `True`.
 * While true perform below:
-    * Read each frame and read success parameter.
+    * Read each frame and read the success parameter.
-    * If frame has been read, perform below:
+    * If the frame has been read, perform below:
         * Initialize key check.
-        * Resize the frame and flip it to make it mirror effect.
+        * Resize the frame and flip it to make it a mirror effect.
         * Convert frame to graysclae and pass it to `set_grays()` method to find grayscale on each ROIs.
         * If `num_frames` is smaller than `avg_frames` and `take_average` is `True`,
             * Call `running_average()`.
-            * Put frame number on frame.
+            * Put frame number on the frame.
             * Increase `num_frames`.
         * Else:
             * Set `take_average` to `False`.
-            * Call `find_contours()` to get current contours.
+            * Call `find_contours()` to get the current contours.
             * Call `check_force_mode()` method to check on `mroi`.
-            * Call `update_vui()` of VUI by passing it current pointer of VUI ROI and draw ROI.
+            * Call `update_vui()` of VUI by passing it the current pointer of VUI ROI and draw ROI.
             * If `hover` is not `None`:
                 * Then set running mode to running mode of VUI.
             * If counts of contour points on `mroi` is greater than `vroi`'s then try to set running mode to force mode.
-            * Else set running_mode to running mode of VUI.
+            * Else set running_mode to the running mode of VUI.
-            * Finally perfomr the mode action.
+            * Finally perform the mode action.
-            * Set running mode of VUI to running mode.
+            * Set the running mode of VUI to running mode.
             * Call `update_window()` of Canvas by passing it running mode and pointer of draw ROI.
-            * Finally call `get_window()` method by passing current canvas and vui.
+            * Finally call `get_window()` method by passing the current canvas and vui.
             * Show the current writing window.
-            * Set ROI of VUI to (-1, -1) to prevent false pointer.
+            * Set the ROI of VUI to (-1, -1) to prevent false pointers.
-            * Call `make_rectangles()` to make rectangle for each ROIs.
+            * Call `make_rectangles()` to make a rectangle for each ROI.
         * Show `clone` image.
         * Exit loop on exit mode.
-    * Release camera and destroy all windows.
+    * Release the camera and destroy all windows.

 ### Method: Set Grays